davidedomini/compose-startup/README.md

-Compose Web Application
+# compose-startup

 - `./gradlew jsBrowserRun` - run application in a browser
-- `./gradlew jsBrowserProductionWebpack` - produce the output in `build/distributions`# compose-startup
+- `./gradlew jsBrowserProductionWebpack` - produce the output in `build/distributions`